-- first, 100% to the common units, pro rata, until the Company distributes to each common unit the minimum quarterly distribution of \$0.0675; - second, 100% to the common units, pro rata, until the Company distributes to each common unit any arrearages in payment of the minimum quarterly distribution on the common units for prior quarters; - third, 100% to the general partner units, pro rata, until the Company distributes to each general partner unit the minimum quarterly distribution of \$0.0675. - fourth, 90% to the common units, pro rata, and 10% to the general partner units, pro rata (subject to the Management Incentive Plan), until the Company distributes to each common unit the first target distribution of \$0.1125; and - thereafter, 80% to the common units, pro rata, and 20% to the general partner units, pro rata.
+- first, 100% to the common units, pro rata, until the Company distributes to each common unit the minimum quarterly distribution of \$0.0675; - second, 100% to the common units, pro rata, until the Company distributes to each common unit any arrearages in payment of the minimum quarterly distribution on the common units for prior quarters; - third, 100% to the general partner units, pro rata, until the Company distributes to each general partner unit the minimum quarterly distribution of \$0.0675; - fourth, 90% to the common units, pro rata, and 10% to the general partner units, pro rata (subject to the Management Incentive Plan), until the Company distributes to each common unit the first target distribution of \$0.1125; and - thereafter, 80% to the common units, pro rata, and 20% to the general partner units, pro rata.

 The Company is obligated to meet certain financial covenants under the sixth amended and restated credit agreement.
-The Company must maintain excess availability of at least 15% of the revolving commitment then in effect and a fixed charge coverage ratio of 1.15 in order to make any distributions to unitholders.
+The Company must maintain excess availability of at least 15% of the revolving commitment then in effect and a fixed charge coverage ratio of 1.0 through February 27, 2024 and 1.15 thereafter in order to make any distributions to unitholders.
 (See Note 13-Long-Term Debt and Bank Facility Borrowings)

-For fiscal 2022, 2021, and 2020, cash distributions declared per common unit were \$0.590, \$0.550, and \$0.515, respectively.
+For fiscal 2023, 2022, and 2021, cash distributions declared per common unit were \$0.630, \$0.590, and \$0.550, respectively.

-For fiscal 2022, 2021, and 2020, \$1.0 million, \$0.9 million, and \$0.8 million, respectively, of incentive distributions were paid to the general partner, exclusive of amounts paid subject to the Management Incentive Plan.
+For fiscal 2023, 2022, and 2021, \$1.2 million, \$1.0 million, and \$0.9 million, respectively, of incentive distributions were paid to the general partner, exclusive of amounts paid subject to the Management Incentive Plan.